ETS-Next-Gen/lo-blocks/README.md

 - Use standard scripts: `npm run dev`, `npm run build`, `npm run test`
 - These are Firejail-wrapped for security

+This is helpful for rapid LLM prototyping, which may install untrusted dependencies.

 **CI/CD or pre-sandboxed environments** (GitHub Actions, containerized builds):
 - Use automation scripts: `npm run build-automation`, `npm run test-automation`
 - These omit Firejail (already running in a sandbox)
 - Typical failure signature: `cannot create /run/firejail/profile/...`

+Contributors have also mentioned this does not work on some operating systems; if not, simply remove `firejail` from `package.json` (or use the automation scripts, if relevant).

 ### Technologies Used